 Several types of compensation may be claimed under FELA.
 A railroad worker may recover economic damages, such as their lost wages, hospital bills, cancer treatment costs, and other specific financial losses.
 Non-economic forms of compensation for the individual’s pain, suffering, emotional distress, mental anguish, and diminished earning ability may also be collected in a FELA case.

 The general deadline to initiate legal action under FELA is 3 years from the date the worker sustains harm.
 However, in the case of a cancer diagnosis, the malignancy may not be discovered until years after the initial exposure to a toxic substance.
 In these circumstances, the filing period often does not commence until the worker receives an esophageal cancer diagnosis and the worker knows or should have known that the cancer has been caused by exposures at the railroad.
-Consulting with an experienced FELA lawyer is the only way a for a railroad worker to avoid the risk of missing the deadline.
+Consulting with an experienced FELA lawyer is the only way for a railroad worker to avoid the risk of missing the deadline.

 Contact an Ohio Railroad Esophageal Cancer Attorney